-- Back off from the Diabetes community if you need a break.
+- Back off from the diabetes community if you need a break.
 It will still be there.

-and everyone is different, and everyone experiences things differently. and I think Diabetes Burnout is similar to Diabetes- because we do not completely understand it yet.
-You Diabetes may vary, and everyone is on a different point in the Diabetes perspective spectrum.
+Everyone is different, and everyone experiences things differently.
+Diabetes Burnout is similar to diabetes- because we do not completely understand it yet.
+Your diabetes may vary, and everyone is on a different point in the diabetes perspective spectrum.

 Hey you!
 Yes, you!

 If you enjoyed this post, please comment and share.
 I’d also appreciate your feedback.

 and of course-don’t forget to keep up with “There’s More to the Story” via email!
 (Right sidebar towards the top).